hyperledger/bevel/docs/source/developer/dev_prereq.md

 ---

-**NOTE:** You need to run the script with admin privilages.
+**NOTE:** You need to run the script with admin rights.
 This can be done by right clicking the script and selecting 'Run as admininstrator'.

 ---